The genealogy of branching Brownian motion with absorption: Convergence to the Bolthausen--Sznitman coalescent

-By Proposition \ref{ZNCSBP}, for $1 \leq i \leq m$ we have that $E[f_i(Z_{i,N}(t(\log N)^3)/(N(\log N)^2))|{\cal F}]$ converges almost surely to the random variable $E_{Z_i(0)}[f_i(Z(t))]$, where $E_x[f_i(Z(t))]$ denotes the expected value for the continuous-state branching process started from the value $Z(0) =x$.
-The application of Proposition \ref{ZNCSBP} is justified here because the condition that $Y_N(0)/(N(\log N)^3)$ converges in probability to zero is satisfied for the entire process, and hence the analogous condition is satisfied for each of the $m$ components.
-We may rewrite this random variable as Since all random variables on the right-hand side of (\ref{Ejoint2}) are bounded, we deduce by the Dominated Convergence Theorem that
+By Proposition~\ref{ZNCSBP}, for $1 \leq i \leq m$ we have that $E[f_i(Z_{i,N}(t(\log N)^3)/ (N(\log N)^2))| {\cal F}]$ converges almost surely to the random variable $E_{Z_i(0)}[f_i(Z(t))]$, where $E_x[f_i(Z(t))]$ denotes the expected value for the continuous-state branching process started from the value $Z(0) =x$.
+The application of Proposition~\ref{ZNCSBP} is justified here because the condition that $Y_N(0)/(N(\log N)^3)$ converges in probability to zero is satisfied for the entire process, and hence the analogous condition is satisfied for each of the $m$ components.
+We may rewrite this random variable as